Your tenancy give you rights and responsibilities. Keep to the rules and don't break your tenancy agreement.

 Pay your bills and service charges

-You may also have to pay service charges for things like communal cleaning or gardening.
-Your tenancy agreement will have more information on this.
+Some tenants also have to pay service charges for things like communal cleaning or gardening.
+Check your tenancy agreement for more information on this.

-In general, landlords are responsible for repairs and maintenance of the exterior and the structure of the property, as well as the plumbing, wiring and central heating.
-They are also required to ensure that gas and electrical installations comply with safety standards.
+Your landlord is responsible for repairs and maintenance of the exterior and the structure of the property, as well as the plumbing, wiring and central heating.

 As a tenant, you are responsible for:

 - not damaging internal decorations, furniture and equipment